 These educational and networking opportunities allow members to hear from Moffitt experts about specific research initiatives, introduce guests to the George Edgecomb Society, and celebrate the programs that are awarded funding each year.

-Next Membership Luncheon – Coming this Fall
+Next Membership Luncheon – Coming soon

 For more information about membership in the George Edgecomb Society, please contact David Curry at 813-745-1403 or EdgecombSociety@Moffitt.org.